karimabdelhamid/Automated-Essay-Scoring-System/README.md

 # Automated Essay Grading System

-Welcome to the Automated Essay Grading System, an advanced tool designed to revolutionize the way essays are evaluated.
-Leveraging cutting-edge Natural Language Processing (NLP) and Machine Learning (ML) technologies, this system provides an automated, efficient, and accurate method of grading essays.
+Welcome to the Automated Essay Grading System, an advanced tool designed to revolutionize the way essays are evaluated and graded.
+Leveraging Natural Language Processing (NLP) and Machine Learning (ML) technologies, this system provides an automated, efficient, and accurate method of grading essays.

 ## Features

 - **NLP Analysis**: Utilizes Spacy, a leading NLP library, to deeply understand and analyze the structure and complexity of essays.
-- **Feature Extraction**: Identifies key characteristics of the essay, such as word count, sentence count, syllable count, and more, to assess the essay's quality.
+- **Feature Extraction**: Identifies key characteristics of the essay, such as word count, sentence count, syllable count, and more to assess the essay's quality.
-- **TF-IDF Vectorization**: Employs TF-IDF (Term Frequency-Inverse Document Frequency) to evaluate the importance of words within the essay, highlighting the essay's relevance and depth.
+- **TF-IDF Vectorization**: Uses TF-IDF (Term Frequency-Inverse Document Frequency) to evaluate the importance of words within the essay, highlighting the essay's relevance and depth.
-- **Machine Learning Grading**: Uses a RandomForestRegressor, a robust ML model, to predict the essay score based on extracted features, simulating a nuanced grading process.
+- **Machine Learning Grading**: Uses a RandomForestRegressor, an ML model, to predict the essay score based on extracted features, simulating a complex grading process.
 - **PDF Integration**: Allows for easy essay submission by reading directly from PDF files, ensuring convenience and accessibility for users.

 ## How to Use